 Make Your Headline a Problem that You Solve for People.

 The reason why is that LinkedIn gives you the ability to add a “Headline” to your profile.
 Most people just put their current job title here.
 However, this is the perfect place to put a major problem that you solve for others.
 For instance, in my profile, I put, “I make meetings more fun and memorable.”
 I also put that I help meeting planners get five-star ratings.

 When we focused on the resume, we spent a lot of time identifying potential problems of the interviewer.
 If you find that a single problem shows up with different interviewers, then that may be a great thing to address in your headline.
 Below are a few options.

 - Accountant: I help companies avoid IRS audits.

-- Project Manager: I make sure that project are completed safely, before deadlines, and under budget.
+- Project Manager: I make sure that projects are completed safely, before deadlines, and under budget.

 - Salesperson: I find and bag “White Elephant” accounts.

 - Engineer: I bring technical hair-brain ideas into a reality.

 Humor goes a long way here.
 However, the most important thing is to treat this like a “Headline.”
 The headline is just supposed to get the reader to want to read more.
 You want the reader to say, “Hmmm… That is unique.”